sendsmaily/smaily-opencart-module/readme.md

 You need to provide a **token** as a parameter for security reasons so that only you can run cronjobs.
 Cron token is an url-parameter that is checked when cron runs.
 Enter your token in Smaily admin page under **Subscriber Synchronization->Customer Cron Token** and **Abandoned Cart->Abandoned Cart Token** fields.
 Token can be any random text/number combination.

-We recoment to run Customer Synchronization daily and Abandoned Carts not more often than every hour.
+We recommend to run Customer Synchronization daily and Abandoned Carts not more often than every hour.

 ## Frequently Asked Questions